mjbradvica/SimpleDomain/README.md

 }
 ```

-Your new, simple interface will now be used.
+Your new interface will now be used.

 ```csharp
 public class CartUpdated : IEventNotification